Community-Guardian/nnp-smart-roster-compose/docs/security-compliance-specifications.md

 ## Conclusion

-The security and compliance specifications outlined in this document provide a comprehensive framework for implementing robust security controls and maintaining regulatory compliance for the NNP Smart Roster System.
+The security and compliance specifications outlined in this document provide a comprehensive framework for implementing robust security controls and maintaining regulatory compliance for the Signox LogX System.
 These specifications must be carefully implemented and continuously monitored to ensure ongoing security and compliance.

 ### Key Implementation Priorities